inwinstack/ip-assigner/README.md

 A controller to auto-assign the IP address to Kubernetes Namespace.

 ### Requirements
-IP Assigner depend on IPAM, you can see more details from [IPAM GitHub](https://github.com/inwinstack/ipam).
+IP Assigner depend on IPAM v0.6, you can see more details from [IPAM GitHub](https://github.com/inwinstack/ipam).

 ## Building from Source
 Clone repo into your go path under `$GOPATH/src`: